Running Glossary: Your Complete Guide To The Lingo Of Runners

 See 6 Major Marathons For Your Bucket List for inspiration and insight on the world's most prestigious marathons.

-Half marathon: A half marathon is half the length of a full marathon (21.1km / 13.1 miles), and a popular racing distance to cater to a wide variety of fitness levels.
+Half marathon: A half marathon (21.1 km / 13.1 miles) is half the length of a full marathon, and a popular racing distance to cater to a wide variety of fitness levels.
 A half marathon provides an exciting challenge that's more approachable for many runners in terms of both difficulty and being able to fit training into your lifestyle.

-Ultra marathons may be distance or time based.
-Distance-based marathons typically fit into one of the following categories, being 50km (31 miles), 100km (62 miles), or 161km (100 miles), and are even longer in some cases.
+Ultramarathons may be distance or time based.
+Distance-based ultramarathons typically fit into one of the following categories, being 50 km (31 miles), 100 km (62 miles), or 161 km (100 miles), and are even longer in some cases.

-Time-based marathons have outcomes determined by how much distance a runner can cover in a specified time, rather than the time taken to run a specified distance.
+Time-based ultramarathons have outcomes determined by how much distance a runner can cover in a specified time, rather than the time taken to run a specified distance.
 These long distance races typically fit into one of the following categories, being 6 hours, 12 hours and 24 hours.
-Multi-day races are also a category of ultra marathon, run on consecutive days for adventure seekers that can't get enough of a challenge.
+Multi-day races are also a category of ultramarathon, run on consecutive days for adventure seekers that can't get enough of a challenge.

 Mandatory gear